Insiders unveil 10 trending baby names facing extinction

 Expectant parents typically have approximately nine months to decide on a name for their child.
 However, even with ample time, selecting a name can be challenging as many seek a distinctive and uncommon name for their offspring.
 Inspiration for names can come from various sources.
 For instance, my parents chose the name Niamh for me, despite lacking direct Irish roots, simply because they liked it.

-Dr. Jennifer Holland, a renowned author and wildlife journalist, highlights that names often hold deep cultural and familial significance.
+Names often hold deep cultural and familial significance.
 This emotional connection can make the prospect of losing beloved names particularly poignant for parents.
-She explains, “Names are more than labels; they are part of our identity and heritage.”
+“Names are more than labels; they are part of our identity and heritage.”

 As such, if families wish to preserve these names, they need to actively incorporate them into daily conversations and celebrate their meanings.
 By doing so, parents not only honor tradition but also create a rich tapestry of identity for their children.